kristopolous/2019-november-novel/Introduction.md

 Part 3 presents the companies and projects I'm currently involved in and how these methods and perspectives can be used to provide meaning and significance to a particular project

 The hope is to be able to empower people to help forefront ideas and perspectives to constitute a better tomorrow they technology.

+Future stuff doesn't come from having new answers, but by asking new questions.